Skip to content

 Instructions

-• In a stand mixer fitted with the paddle attachment, cream together the butter and cream cheese.
+• Cream butter and cream cheese.
+In a stand mixer fitted with the paddle attachment, cream together 1/2 cup butter and 6-8 ounces cream cheese.
 Beat until fluffy.

-• Add the powdered sugar, 2 Tablespoons lemon juice, zest, vanilla, salt and yellow food coloring (if desired).
+• Add lemon and sugar.
+Add 3-4 cups powdered sugar, 2 Tablespoons lemon juice, zest of one lemon, 1 teaspoon vanilla extract, salt and yellow food coloring (if desired).
 Mix until creamy.
 If you need to thin the frosting, add a dash of milk.
 If you want to thicken it, add a couple Tablespoons powdered sugar.

 Notes